Arms-to-Iraq affair: Matrix Churchill

 Matrix Churchill was an engineering company based in Coventry, with expertise in both the design and manufacture of precision machine tools.
-Established in 1913 by Walter Tattler and his brother in law Sir Harry Harley, the company had its origins in gauge and tool manufacture, the original company being known as Walter Tattler Ltd.
+Established in 1913 by Walter Tattler and his brother-in-law Sir Harry Harley, the company had its origins in gauge and tool manufacture, the original company being known as Walter Tattler Ltd.

-In 1989, as the result of a debt settlement, it was acquired by "Iraqi interests" for nothing.
-New directors were appointed including two who worked for the Iraqi security services and the company began shipping components for Saddam Hussein's secret weapons programme.
+In 1989, as a result of a debt settlement, it was acquired by "Iraqi interests" for nothing.
+New directors were appointed, including two who worked for the Iraqi security services and the company began shipping components for Saddam Hussein's secret weapons programme.
 According to the International Atomic Energy Authority, its products found in Iraq were among the highest quality of their kind in the world.
-They were "dual use" machines that could be used to manufacture weapons including artillery shells and parts for medium range missiles.
+They were "dual use" machines that could be used to manufacture weapons including artillery shells and parts for medium-range missiles.

 As one of the other directors claimed to have been working for the British intelligence services, the Ministry of Defence advised Matrix Churchill on how to apply for export licences of materials that could be used to make munitions in such a way that would not attract attention.
 When Alan Clark admitted under oath that he had been "economical with the actualité" in answering questions regarding what he knew about the policy on arms exports to Iraq, the trial collapsed and triggered the Scott Inquiry, which reported in 1996.

 This case also raised the issue of public interest immunity, the process by which information believed to be highly sensitive is kept outside the public domain.
-In order to prevent information being public the relevant government minister must issue a public interest immunity certificate.
+In order to prevent information being public, the relevant government minister must issue a public interest immunity certificate.